ryyHardy/text-to-minecraft/README.md

 ## Setup

-0. The dependencies for this program are NodeJS, Python, and you need to have Minecraft, of course (version 1.20.4).
+0. The dependencies for this program are NodeJS, Python, and you need to have Minecraft, of course (version 1.20.4, Java Edition).
 1. Clone the repository on your machine.
 2. Run **setup.bat** either in the command line or by clicking on it.
 This will create a virtual environment and install all the dependencies for you.
 3. Substitute an OpenAI API key in ``.env.sample`` and rename that file to ``.env``.
 The bot uses this API to generate structures so it is necessary.